Support Our Sponsor

 Economy - overview:

 The government continues to balance the need for economic loosening against a desire for firm political control.
 It has rolled back limited reforms undertaken in the 1990s to increase enterprise efficiency and alleviate serious shortages of food, consumer goods, and services.
 The average Cuban's standard of living remains at a lower level than before the downturn of the 1990s, which was caused by the loss of Soviet aid and domestic inefficiencies.
+Since late 2000, Venezuela has been providing Cuba oil on preferential terms, and it currently supplies about 98,000 barrels per day of petroleum products.
+Cuba has been paying for the oil, in part, with the services of Cuban personnel, including some 20,000 medical professionals.
 In 2006, high metals prices continued to boost Cuban earnings from nickel and cobalt production.
 Havana continued to invest in the country's energy sector to mitigate electrical blackouts that have plagued the country since 2004.

 GDP (purchasing power parity):